pabloralves/StocSim3/README.md

 #### Meeting consensus
+##### Parameters
-1. Innitial temperature: There is no significant literature, only physical limits but are too extreme and thus not helpful for us.
+1. INNITIAL TEMPERATURE: There is no significant literature, only physical limits but are too extreme and thus not helpful for us.
 Instead, use acceptance probabilities plots to tune parameters -> alpha between 0 and 1. beta and iinitial can be anything...  c and d not sure...
-2. Mutation does not need parameters, so not need to pick it :), meaning before parameter tuning we can find best performing mtype of mutation and fix this for the other parameter setting.
+Mutation does not need parameters, so not need to pick it :), meaning before parameter tuning we can find best performing mtype of mutation and fix this for the other parameter setting.

-3. STOP CRITERIA Use running average of % of last iterations without improvement to stup number of iterations: no change or not worth it to wait for it anymore -> in particular, we use -> Run something for 100.000 it and see how many iterations take for something to change -> and find biggest interval without change
+3. STOP PARTICULAR RUN Use running average of % of last iterations without improvement to stup number of iterations: no change or not worth it to wait for it anymore -> in particular, we use -> Run something for 100.000 it and see how many iterations take for something to change -> and find biggest interval without change
+->

 4. And also let it cool down: meaning stopping criteria: When letting it cool, let it get really close to zero AND no changes -> because first condition is quivalent to second we can just have first, it will guarantee low enough temperature

+5. NUMBER OF STOP RUNS CRITERIA: Algorithm 1 lecture 3, as

-6. nmax: not needed
+6. NMAX: MAX NUMBER OF ITERATIONS: Not needed

-7. optimal_solution - not added to results, only mentioned in discussion to see if we also converged to optimal
+7. OPTIMAL SOLUTIONS - not added to results, only mentioned in discussion to see if we also converged to optimal
 8. Parameters of annealing:

+###### Tests
+1. Say with some confidence that swap performs better than insert -> have all posible combination of algorithms in a table and likelyhood of it
+PABLO

+Entire process is stochastic by definition, innital condition should also be stochastic

 - Find relationship between curves of acceptance probabilities and performance (score) -> we can argue that it will scale for bigger cities.